bee

 My dream is to promote food gardening, and share skills and knowledge to enable home growers to supplement and bolster their food resources in a healthy and sustainable way.

-“Plants do all the hard work, we just have to give them what they need to do it.”
+“Plants do all the hard work.
+We just have to give them what they need to do it.”

 I’ve grown plants since I can remember – I was inspired by my grandparents, and my mother, who always had something potting somewhere.
-(My story about how they, and especially Fred, inspired me is below.)
+(My story about how they, and especially Fred, inspired me, is below.)

 What I love about plants, and it’s something many gardeners take for granted, is that they do all the hard work … we just need to give them what they need to do it whether or not we’re a hobby gardener, someone seeking a self-sustainable lifestyle or a production farmer.
 It’s the process of growing something, and being self-sufficient in some way, that is the most rewarding for me.